swoole/library/README.md

 composer test
 ```

-Or you can tell to run it directly:
+Or you can run commands directly inside the `app` container:

 ```bash
 docker compose exec app composer test